-Title: Handing over Handing over plant or machinery to the control of others in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to handing over plant or machinery to the control of others and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
-3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
-3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required quantit and quality of resources fo the methods of work to hand over plant or machinery to the control o others.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: consumables literature, forms and documents hand tools, portable powered tools and equipment.
-4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-4.5 Describe any potential hazards associated with the resources and methods of work.
-4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to hand over plant and machinery to others.
+Title: Ha Handing over plant or machinery to the control of others in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating to handing over plant or machinery to the control of others and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
+Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
+Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
+4 Select the required and quality of reso the methods of wo ources for Select resources associated with own work in relation to to tools, equipment and consumables. hand over plant or machinery to the o others. nt or Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - literature, forms and documents - hand tools, portable powered tools and equipment.
+4 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+4 Describe any potential hazards associated with the resources and methods of work.
+Describe how to calculate quantity, length, area and wastage associated with the method/procedure to hand over plant and machinery to others.